 Unfortunately, the modern world is not as secure as we wish it to be.
 Natural disasters and terrorist attacks occur quite often.
 So it's a smart idea to create a geolocation service that collects data by analyzing news headlines on regional sites.
 Sending notifications of precarious situations nearby, it allows users to know about possible hazards on time.

-In this case, the location is determined by satellite signals.
+This is a very popular locating technology when the location is determined by satellite signals.

 All mobile devices have a built-in GPS module.
 A tablet or phone with the activated geolocation feature is continuously receiving a signal from at least 3 satellites simultaneously.
 The time which the signal needs in order to reach the Earth multiplied by the speed gives the distance to the object (with corrections for inaccuracies).